-A: Except New Jersey, New York, Maryland, Rhode Island and Pennsylvania the test is available in all 45 states.
+A: Except New Jersey and New York the test is available in all 48 states.
 State regulations in these states do not allow us to ship the tests to their residents.

 Q: What does the kit contain and how do I use it?

 A: The inhalants sensitivity test kit contains a blood card to collect few drops of blood, a pair of lancets for finger-pricking, instructions on how to collect the sample, and a form requesting basic information including date and time of collection.
 The directions are straight forward and easy to follow.